ShalPal2/iaemd/README.md

 **Here is a quick map to explore ahead:**
 1. You can read more about the logical structure of this dictionary [here](#This-dictionary-is-a-labyrinth).
 2. You can read about the design decisions here.
-3. You can look up a word, or explore the dictionary here.
+3. **_look up a word, or explore the dictionary [here]._**

 ## This Dictionary is a Labyrinth
+When building the structure of this dictionary, my primary concerns were:
+1. How can I make sure the user finds the relevant entry with the least amount of on-screen parsing?
+2. How can I make make it possible for them to go on a rabbit-chase of adjacent words?

+To elaborate on the first concern, let us say we came across the sentence "She waved at her".
+Unfortunately, we do not know what 'waved' means!
+So, we drop into IAEMD, and search for 'waved'.
+What if the entry that you got was this (tldr; the bold text is our entry):
+> ### **Wave**

 The first consideration is  **What is the skeletal language of the content?**
 There are two possibilities: English("en"), Malayalam("ml").
 The deciding factor is the language the user is approaching the dictionary from.